Craig cops respond to several weekend vandalism, theft calls: On the Record — March 15 through March 17

 1:26 p.m.
 On the 900 block of West First Street, police in Craig responded to a civil problem call.

 3:39 p.m.
-Near the intersection of West Sixth Street and Westridge Road, police in Craig responded to a property found/recovered call.
+Near the intersection of West Sixth Street and Westridge Road, police in Craig responded to a call of found or recovered property.

 4:58 p.m.
 On the 300 block of Colorado Street, police in Craig responded to a vandalism call.